 10. When all changes have been made, select Save changes.

-11. To move to the next student click the blue arrow in the top lefthand corner.
+11. To move to the next student click the green arrow in the top right-hand corner.
+Assignment%20Change%20User

 To download all assignment submissions:

-4. A zip file will download.
-Open the file and click Extract and Extract all.
+5. A zip file will download.
+Open the file and review it.

 For more information